Outpox/sl-bot/README.md

 * Add throttling (1 query/s max per user)
 * User and server/guild blacklist
 * Delete the user's message
-* Suggestions carrousel
-* Add a cache for user queries
 * Use a db for per guild configurations
 * Configurations:
   * Override the default locale